 Peer are different methods for authentication in PostgreSQL.

-Ident the method mainly used on TCP/IP connection while
+Ident the method is mainly used on TCP/IP connections while

 Trust the method used to connect without password using given criteria in

 Once installing the PostgreSQL database server, by default, it creates a user ‘